 About Down syndrome and Alzheimer's

-Autopsy studies show that by age 40, the brains of almost all individuals with Down syndrome have significant levels of plaques and tangles, abnormal protein deposits considered Alzheimer's hallmarks.
-But despite the presence of these brain changes, not everyone with the syndrome develops Alzheimer's symptoms.
+Autopsy studies show that by age 40, the brains of almost all individuals with Down syndrome have significant levels of beta-amyloid plaques and tau tangles, abnormal protein deposits considered Alzheimer's hallmarks.
+Despite the presence of these brain changes, not everyone with Down syndrome develops Alzheimer's symptoms.

 In people with Down syndrome, changes in overall function, personality and behavior may be more common early signs of Alzheimer's than memory loss and forgetfulness.